-- 1. All submissions, with the exception of Homework 1 and Homework 2, will be typeset and from week 4 onwards in LaTeX. - 2.
-Links to Writelatex.com, Detexify, and a free online LaTeX manual.
-The links to Writelatex, Detexify and the online LaTeX manual are at the bottom of the page under handouts too.
+- 1. All submissions will be typeset and from Week 4 onwards in LaTeX. - 2.
+Links to Overleaf, Detexify, and a free online LaTeX manual.
+The links to Overleaf, Detexify and the online LaTeX manual are at the bottom of the page under handouts too.